strmprivacy/docs/docs/02-concepts/02-data-contracts/index.md

 </Tabs>

 1. `ref`: the reference to the data contract, comprised of a `handle` (globally unique, chosen by you / your organization), `name`, and a [semantic](https://semver.org/) `version`.
 2. `schemaRef`: the serialization schema reference, that follows the same `handle`, `name`, and `version`.
 3. `state`: whether the data contract is active and ready to be used in [data pipelines](docs/02-concepts/01-data-processing/03-data-pipelines.md).
 More on states [here](#states).
 4. `isPublic`: a data contract can be public, in which case all STRM Privacy customers can use it, or it can belong to a certain organization, and require organization credentials to use it.
 5. `keyField`: the name of the field in the serialization schema that is used to _tie_ events together.
 Typically, this is what determines a data subject's (i.e. your users) session.
 If multiple events contain the same value for the field that was specified as `keyField`, then the [same encryption key and `keyLink`](docs/02-concepts/01-data-processing/01-pii-field-encryption.md) will be used to encrypt the PII data.
-6. `piiFields`: the fields whose content in an event should be considered sensitive (i.e. personally identifiable information), and should be encrypted.
+6. `fieldMetadata`: description of the fields that should either be considered non-sensitive, QI or PII with corresponding purpose level.
+This field identifies if a field should be encrypted. `fieldMetadata` is the replacement of deprecated `piiFields`.
+In case both are filled, `fieldMetadata` takes precedence.
 7. `validations`: the validations that should be performed on the content of specific fields in an event.
 8. `dataSubjectField`: the name of the field in the serialization schema that is used to distinguish data subjects from each other.
 Typically, this is a _customer id_ or a _user id_.
 This is used by the Data Subjects API to keep [facilitate an interface](./04-data-subjects.md) that allows for easy retrieval of used `keyLink`s for a specific data subject.

 These contracts are very versatile, which makes it possible to use them for nearly any data structure.